When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Methodology

 \subsection{Search Query Generation Strategy}

-While prior works~\cite{luo2025unsafe, yi2024jailbreak} examine adversarial prompts for vanilla LLMs and their resistance to unsafe generation, they overlook the distinct threat surface of LLMs with web search.
-The retrieval–citation process can expose users to unsafe or low-credibility content via seemingly benign queries.

-To address this gap, we propose a novel set of adversarial search query generation strategies tailored to the LLM-with-search scenario.
+We propose a novel set of adversarial search query generation strategies tailored to the LLM-with-search scenario.
 Unlike traditional red-teaming prompts, which primarily test a model’s intrinsic safety filters, our strategies are explicitly designed to exploit vulnerabilities in the retrieval–citation pipeline.
-Specifically, we adopt three strategies for generating adversarial queries: \textit{keyword injection}, \textit{exaggeration}, and \textit{role play}.
 Their goal is to shift the risk from direct unsafe generation to unsafe citation, which is more subtle and harder to detect with conventional safeguards.
-The details of these strategies are described as follows.
+Specifically, we adopt three strategies for generating adversarial queries.

 \begin{packeditemize} \item \textit{Keyword injection.} This strategy selects harmful or sensitive keywords that often exist in malicious websites, and deliberately inserts them into otherwise benign queries, aiming to steer the retrieval module of the system toward unsafe webpages.
-By embedding such keywords that resemble the search-engine optimization (SEO) bait~\cite{yalccin2010search}, the target LLM is more likely to retrieve and cite malicious or low-credibility sites, thereby exposing users to harmful web content.
+By embedding such keywords that resemble the search-engine optimization (SEO) bait~\cite{yalccin2010search}, the target LLM is more likely to retrieve and cite malicious or low-credibility sites.

 \item \textit{Exaggeration.} This strategy amplifies certain query elements beyond reasonable or scientifically valid limits to distort the retrieval intent.
 By overstating facts or framing unrealistic scenarios (e.g., “the ultimate lethal dosage proven by doctors”), the query pushes the LLM to locate fringe or unreliable sources online, increasing the probability of citing unsafe content.